pavel-krivanek/Moose-obsolete/src/all/XML-Parser.package/XMLPushedBackEntity.class/README.md

-An abstract class to wrap pushed-back entities to keep track of the nesting of markup within entity replacements.
+An abstract base class for decorating pushed-back entities to keep track of the nesting of markup within entity replacements.